-Over 60 minor programs are available to students in the Faculty of Arts and Social Sciences, the Faculty of Science and the School of Journalism.
-You may be interested in adding a minor to your degree if you prefer a greater academic focus and a broader intellectual experience than simply taking a wide range of electives.
-The minor also gives you a way to explore a subject area without committing yourself to a full major.
+Over 60 minor programs are available to students in the Faculty of Arts and Social Sciences, the Faculty of Science, and the School of Journalism.
+You may be interested in adding a minor to your degree if you prefer a greater academic focus than simply taking a wide range of electives.
+The minor allows you to explore a subject area without committing yourself to a full major.